ermusthofa/randomname/README.md

 ## Helm Chart
 ---
 Helm chart used to simplify the deployment of the services.
-For more informations about `randomname-chart`, please refer to chart [README](https://github.com/ermusthofa/randomname/blob/master/randomname-chart/README.md).
+For more informations about `triviadate-chart`, please refer to chart [README](https://github.com/ermusthofa/randomname/blob/numbersapi/triviadate-chart/README.md).

 ## Backend
 ---
-Backend microservice will allow frontend service to fetch random name based on https://randomuser.me.
-For a detailed explanation, please refer to the service [README](https://github.com/ermusthofa/randomname/blob/master/backend/README.md).
+Backend microservice will allow frontend service to fetch random facts based on http://numbersapi.com.
+For a detailed explanation, please refer to the service [README](https://github.com/ermusthofa/randomname/blob/numbersapi/backend/README.md).

 ## Frontend
 ---
-Frontend microservice will allow user to get random name fetched from backend service.
-For a detailed explanation, please refer to the service [README](https://github.com/ermusthofa/randomname/blob/master/frontend/README.md).
+Frontend microservice will allow user to get random facts fetched from backend service.
+For a detailed explanation, please refer to the service [README](https://github.com/ermusthofa/randomname/blob/numbersapi/frontend/README.md).

 ## License
-This project is licensed under the MIT License - see the [License.md](https://github.com/ermusthofa/randomname/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [License.md](https://github.com/ermusthofa/randomname/blob/numbersapi/LICENSE) file for details